Haoliu-cola/starter-academic/content/authors/admin/_index.md

 # Link to a PDF of your resume/CV.
 # To use: copy your resume to `static/media/resume.pdf`, enable `ai` icons in `params.toml`,
-# and uncomment the lines below.
+# and uncomment the lines below. why
 - icon: cv
   icon_pack: ai
   link: Resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "liuhao@wustl.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: false